Introduction To Personal Finance

 “Studies have shown that the average American household can spend as much as $155,000 over their lifetimes in financial, bank and investment fees.
 In 2018 alone, U.S. consumers paid $11.5 billion in bank overdraft fees….
 The average savings account pays 0.10% interest, while the average 12-month CD pays 0.66% interest, according to the Federal Deposit Insurance Corp.
 However, some online banks offer savings accounts with APYs up to 2.80%.”
 (Marketwatch, 2019)

 The first priority is to eliminate fees.
 There are plenty of banks which have zero/low fees, and paying extra is unnecessary.
 A free checking account is always the first step, and some offer cash sign-up bonuses for opening an account.
 There will likely be small requirements to avoid monthly recurring fees.
 Everyone has to shop around and see which company best suits their needs.
 ATM fees are harder to avoid, although some banks refund fees for customers.

 After that, a high-yield savings account for the emergency fund, as mentioned above.
-Most have no minimum balance and no fees.
+Most, like Ally Bank, have no minimum balance and no fees.
 (Aside from fees for making “excessive” monthly withdrawals.)
 It’s easy to avoid charges these days, since banking is a competitive field.
 Many banks are aggressive about getting new long-term customers.
-It’s easy to switch banks if a better offer arises.
+It’s easy for people to switch banks if a better offer arises.

 2b.
 Financial Institutions: Card vs Cash

 Next on the list for accounts: rewards credit card(s).
 Except for those with existing credit card debt, because that needs to be paid in full.
 Credit cards are only worthwhile if we don't pay interest.
 It's high, and even one debt payment can hit hard.
 They need to be like debit cards: never spend what can’t come out of checking.
 Credit cards without annual fees are also plentiful, and if used correctly, are always 100% upside.
 Those with credit card debt should only consider a new card if there’s a good balance transfer option combined with a 0% APR offer.